rally-carlos/notes/stackedit/Mobile.md

 ### Phase 1: Leverage GitHub Actions hosted runners

 Attempt to builds in hosted runners.
 Use Mac runners for Android builds if necessary.
-(This validate the posiblitity or will surface any potential issues.
+(This validate the posiblitity or make visable any potential issues.)

+### Phase 2: Optimize CI

+If hosted runners are too expenisive,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyOTU2MjczMl19
+eyJoaXN0b3J5IjpbLTc4Mzc3NTUwNl19
 -->